Canberra-Meshtastic/main-site/contributing.md

 Once changes are run `npm run test` before commiting changes, it will check that naming conventions and required files are correct.

 > [!CAUTION]
-> When updating maintainers we may reach out to existing or new maintainers to confirm the change and contact details are correct
+> When updating maintainers we may reach out to existing or new maintainers to confirm the change and varify contact details.